paraps/paraps/README.md

     ✩ - II fans who don't care for/dislike BFDI (IWEC if you dislike BFDI)
   </p>
       <p align="left">
-    ✩ - jack (inanimate insanity) fans, specifically if you're a BIG fan of him (just please keep mentions of him to a minimum)
+    ✩ - fans of jack from inanimate insanity, specifically if you're a BIG fan of him (just please keep mentions of him to a minimum)
   </p>
   <p align="left">
     i'll probably add more to this when i remember to do so